Hidden Dragon

 Is ELSA better than hiring a tutor?

 For phoneme drill volume and systematic progress tracking, ELSA is more efficient and far cheaper than a tutor.
 A tutor is better for conversation fluency, nuanced feedback on real speech, and professional-context preparation.
-If you can only do one: ELSA first to fix your most obvious errors, then a tutor once you can hold a basic conversation and want to work on subtler issues.
+If you can only do one: use Hidden Dragon or ELSA first to fix your most obvious errors, then a tutor once you can hold a basic conversation and want to work on subtler issues.

 Can I practise English speaking without paying per minute for a tutor?